wangeditor-team/wangeditor-usage-doc-en/docs/pages/01-get started/07-placeholder.md

 # Placeholder

-you can use `editor.config.placeholder` change placeholder text.
+You can use `editor.config.placeholder` change placeholder text.

 ```jsx
 const editor = new E('#div1')